zeroc-ice/ice/cpp/BuildInstructionsLinux.md

 Expat, OpenSSL and bzip are included with most Linux distributions.

-ZeroC supplies binary packages for LMDB and mcpp for several Linux distributions that do not include them:
+ZeroC supplies binary packages for LMDB and mcpp for several Linux distributions that do not include them.
+You can install these packages as shown below:

 #### Amazon Linux
     wget https://zeroc.com/download/GPG-KEY-zeroc-release